 (4) Computation of the Credit.
 A qualified employer may claim an Employment Credit equal to $100 per month of eligible employment per participant.
 The maximum amount of credit that may be claimed in all taxable years with respect to each participant is $1,200.

 (a) Minimum Excise Limitation.
 The Employment Credit may not be applied to reduce any minimum excise under M.G.L. c.
 63.

 (b) Combined Group Members.
-A qualified employer that participates in the filing of a combined Massachusetts return of income may apply the Employment Credit against the portions of the combined group's excise liability attributable to the qualified employer, determined in accordance with the provisions of 830 CMR 63.32B.1(8), and not against the excise liability of other group members.
+A qualified employer that participates in the filing of a combined report may apply the Employment Credit against the portions of the combined group's excise liability in accordance with the provisions of 830 CMR 63.32B.2(9).

 (c) 50% Limitation Inapplicable.
 In determining the amount of the Employment Credit allowable for a taxable year, the 50% limitation imposed by M.G.L. c.
 63, § 32C does not apply.